PanosStrouth/CoreDiscoveryHiddenGraphs/README.md

 2 0
 1 2
 2 1
-Note that having each undirected edge is represented by two rows:
+Note that each undirected edge is represented by two rows in the file:
 x y
 y x